R-SMP/Global_Local_pMOR/README.md

+# The files relevant to the study are:
+*fem_beam.m, which generates the Timoshenko beam FEM model, *beam_mor_pmor, which is the actual application of the MOR and pMOR methods on the model *soirka folder, which contains the implementation of the MOR subspace algorithm

 # bm-mfem

-bm-mfem is the Chair of Structural Mechanics' in-house FEM code.
+bm-mfem is the Chair of Structural Mechanics' in-house FEM code, not currently necessary for this project.
 Please check the wiki for further information.

 ## First steps
 To install bm-mfem on your computer you need some software: